cyfronet-fid/marketplace/README.md

     migrations and restart currently started application.

 ### Generating DB entries for development
-To simplify development `dev:prive` rake task is created.
+To simplify development `dev:prime` rake task is created.
 Right now it generates services with random title and description (this generation is done using `faker` gem).
 In the future this task will be extended with additional data.